noma/ham/README.md

 - minimising the overhead cost of offloading a computation to another compute device, and
-- to implement offloading in pure C++, i.e. not introducing yet another language or compiler extension or tool dependencies
+- to implement offloading in pure C++, i.e. not introducing yet another language/compiler extension, or tool dependencies

 The outcome of this project are the two libraries in this repository: